 Please note that the syllabus your student follows at Conceptual Academy is itself a planner.
-For each lesson, you'll find the chapter sections to be studied, videos to be watch, simulations to be played with, and documents to be downloaded all on an as needed basis.
+For each module, you'll find the chapter sections to be studied, videos to be watch, simulations to be played with, and documents to be downloaded all on an as needed basis.
+But also look for the actual detailed planner in the first Doc Share.